 Fail To Face Challenges

-The core of the entrepreneurs motivation is passion, thinking that they’ve developed the next great “breakthrough” that will pave their way to success.
+The core of the entrepreneurs motivation is passion, thinking they’ve developed the next great “breakthrough” that will pave their way to success.

-The most successful of entrepreneurs won’t quiver and hide, or optimistically believe that their latest greatest idea will work.
+The most successful of entrepreneurs won’t quiver and hide, or optimistically believe their latest greatest idea will work.
 What they invite is failure so they can improve.

 They Have Resilience

 What they’ll pragmatically focus on is “if” their idea is viable.
 They want to know where and what the flaws are.
-They seek out criticism, and then set out to solve them to improve or tweak their product.

 Find A Need And Fill It